 Mark Phillips | January 2020

 In business, there are potential upsides and downsides to most decisions.
-This certainly applies when deciding on whether to appoint a full-time employee or instead hire the services of an independent contractor.
+This certainly applies when deciding on whether to appoint a full-time employee or hire an independent contractor.

 The contracting talent pool runs deeper than many might think.
 According to a survey for a Victorian Government inquiry into the on-demand workforce, New South Wales has the highest level of gig economy workers at 7.9 per cent, followed by Victoria at 7.4 per cent.
 Approximately one million self-employed Australians work on a project basis rather than in permanent jobs.